 “Bradáin” (Salmon) was installed on the promenade in 2013.
 It is made from Kilkenny blue limestone and represents the 18th century fishing origins of Blackrock village.
 The piece represents a shoal of salmon and was created by internationally renowned sculptor Richard Perry from Nottingham.
-You will sometimes see wreaths placed at the sculpture to commemorate deceased members of the fishing community or those who have lost their lives in the waters around Blackrock.
+You will sometimes see wreaths placed at the sculpture to commemorate deceased members of the fishing community or those who have lost their lives at sea, including in the waters around Blackrock.

 16. Haggardstown Old Graveyard